couchbase/kv_engine/docs/BinaryProtocol.md

 * MUST NOT have key.
 * MAY have value.

-The server replies with all of the features the client requested that the server agreed to enable.
+The server replies with all the features the client requested that the server agreed to enable.

 #### Example